 In wide-field mode 'Alopeke and Zorro typically read out the full frame using the conventional amplifier at 1MHz.
 It is also possible to bin, read out a subarray, or use the EMCCD amplifier for faster readout, or read more slowly (0.1 MHz) for lower read noise.
 See the EMCCD page for the full list of readout options.

-Each target must include an acquisition, and every group of speckle targets within 15 degrees and/or every hour must include a point source standard.
+Every group of speckle targets within 15 degrees and/or every hour must include a point source standard.
 A photometric standard must be included once/night when doing photometry.

 Programs wishing to do photometry must include 10 minutes (including acquisition overheads) per night per photometric calibrator (wide binaries).